guettli/future-focused-communication/README.md

 I support charitable organizations.
 That is something I can do and I do it.
 This makes my world view coherent.
 This gives me the right to think "I don't care" to all the bad things which happen far away.

-Unfortunately this sound aggressive and that's why I never say "I don't care".
+Unfortunately this sound aggressive and that's why I avoid to say "I don't care".
 I say nothing or I choose another topic for conversation.
+A topic which is my/our area of influence.
+I don't want waste too much time by talking about things I can't influence.

 If you are in an environment where you think "I don't care" and you are not able to choose another topic for conversation very often.
-Then it is very likely that you in an environment which usaly gets called "school".
+Then it is very likely that you are in an environment which usaly gets called "school".
 Grab a pen and paint something.
 Write down the things the teacher said.
 Focus on you goal: to graduate from school.

+## When to apply the future focused language?

+According to the book [The 7 Habits](https://en.wikipedia.org/wiki/The_7_Habits_of_Highly_Effective_People) you should "Seek first to understand, then to be understood".
+According to the book [The coaching habit](https://boxofcrayons.com/the-coaching-habit-book/) you should "tame the advice monster in you".

+I like both books very much and recommend them.

+Rule #1: Don't tell anybody that he is using a backward looking language and that he should use a future focused language.
+This meta level is very disrespectful.

+Rule #2: Listen, give empathy

+Rule #3: Let one or two days pass.
+Then approach fellow again and try to focus on the future.

 # The opposite: The confusing language